purpleweb/sheets/github.md

 github
 ======

-In order to user SSH Key authentification, use SSH url in config/remote.
+In order to use SSH Key authentification, you must specify SSH url in config/remote/url.

 In .git/config
 ```